yanbixing/Data-Science-Knowledge-Notes/deep_learning/training_techniques/gradient_vanishing.md

 - I.e. skip connection directly pass the gradient from $n$-th to  $(n-k)$-th layer
 - I.e. as long as the grad in $n$-th layer is non-zero, the grad in $(n-k)$-th layer will also be non-zero

+### 2.2.
+Change activation function:

+Changing activation function could alleviate the gradient vanishing.
+Especially when you use sigmoid.

+Use ReLu, tanh rather than sigmoid

+**Personal understanding**: the gradient is product of later weight and derivative of the activation function, if the derivative of activation function is small, then gradient will also vanish.

+LeakyRelu > ReLu: Relu (x<0) grad = 0
+ReLu > tanh: Relu constant grad, grad=1 (x>0); tanh grad $\in [0,1]$ (see ref) tanh > sigmoid: tanh have sharper shape.

+- Ref:
+  - [TowardsDataScience](https://towardsdatascience.com/comparison-of-activation-functions-for-deep-neural-networks-706ac4284c8a): Derivative of different activation function.
+  - [TowardsDataScience](https://towardsdatascience.com/the-vanishing-gradient-problem-69bf08b15484): confirm changing activation can reduce grad vanishing
+  - [StackExchange](https://stats.stackexchange.com/questions/126238/what-are-the-advantages-of-relu-over-sigmoid-function-in-deep-neural-networks): confirm changing activation can reduce grad vanishing
+  - [Blog](https://www.machinecurve.com/index.php/2019/09/04/relu-sigmoid-and-tanh-todays-most-used-activation-functions/#in-short-the-relu-sigmoid-and-tanh-activation-functions): confirm changing activation can reduce grad vanishing